 As a Junior in college, there are some things I have to think about.
 First, what am I going to do with my life once I graduate?
-Although there are still two more years before I graduate, there are things that I would like to do that require long term planning.
 The most realistic options I have are:

 - Go to graduate school.

 No matter how things turn out, it is to my advantage to have a good GPA.
 A bad GPA has never been quoted as the reason someone had a great opportunity.

 Some people drop out of college altogether and have success stories (Bill Gates and Steve Jobs), but everyone talks about them because there are not many cases like those.

 My GPA is in bad shape at this point.
 At a B average, I would be screened out of many opportunities based on it.
 I have tried to improve my GPA in the past, but have been repeating mistakes that I must reflect on and change.

 My first term in college, my course load was manageable.
 I did very well, which gave me confidence.
 Maybe too much confidence as I signed up for much more difficult classes.
 My GPA dropped significantly.
 The next Fall, I adjusted back and improved my performance, but then I really went for it the next term and ended up killing my GPA in the process.

 A recurring theme has been how I wrap up each semester.
 I always look back and wished I had taken action to make my life more manageable.

 Some people just suggest that I drop taekwondo practice from my commitments.
 However, taekwondo not only helps me feel better because I’m physically active, but also challenges me to improve in unique ways.

 Reflecting on all of this, I finally decided to register for 4 classes instead of 5 this term.
 But then I added a research project (UROP).
 Again, I started feeling the effects of all my commitments.
 Got on average 3 hours of sleep last week and did badly on my first exam.